-- the use of the basic concepts in new connections - the application and adjustment of model concepts - the properly, independently, structured and task-related representation of complex biological processes in connection with a task - the selection of known data, facts and methods to create new connections - the selective extraction of information from complex materials or a scientific publication under a predefined aspect - the abstracting representation of biological phenomena such as the graphic representation and interpretation of an unknown microscopic specimen - the use of known experiments and examination methods in new connections - the analysis of unknown examination results under known aspects - the evaluation and assessment of a known biological topic - the differentiation of everyday concepts and scientific findings.
+- use of the basic concepts in new connections - application and adjustment of model concepts - proper, independent, structured, and task-related representation of complex biological processes in connection with a task - selection of known data, facts, and methods to create new connections - selective extraction of information from complex materials or a scientific publication under a predefined aspect - abstracting representation of biological phenomena such as the graphic representation and interpretation of an unknown microscopic specimen - use of known experiments and examination methods in new connections - analysis of unknown examination results under known aspects - evaluation and assessment of a known biological topic - differentiation of everyday concepts and scientific findings.

-Requirements Area III includes
+Requirements area III includes

-• planned and creative processing of complex problems with the aim to independently arrive at solutions, interpretations, valuations and conclusions

-• deliberate and independent selection and adjustment of suitable, acquired methods and procedures in new situations.
+planned and creative processing of complex problems with the aim to independently arrive at solutions, interpretations, valuations, and conclusions • deliberate and independent selection and adjustment of suitable, acquired methods and procedures in new situations.